dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/usage_instructions.md

 <div align="center">

-#  Simple Pendulum
+#  Usage Instructions
 </div>
 <br/>

-## Python Motor Driver for T-Motor AK80-6 Actuator
+## Installing Python Driver for T-Motor AK80-6 Actuator

 * Clone the python motor driver from: ...
 * Modify the `.bashrc` file to add the driver to your python path.
 Make sure you restart your terminal after this step.